 The Society of Women in Physics (SWiP) encourages interest and leadership of women in physics and welcomes all who are dedicated to promoting gender equality within physics.
 We provide a supportive community whose members share their experiences, advice, and ideas; and provide our members with outreach opportunities both within TXST and the greater San Marcos area.
-SWIP meets one Wednesday a month from 12-1:30pm in the conference room in the main office.
-If you are interested in being a part of our organization feel free to contact Dr. Eleanor Close (email@example.com) or the SWiP president Gabby Harmon (firstname.lastname@example.org), or come to one of our events.
+SWIP every Tuesday from 11-12:30 pm in the conference room in the main office.
+If you are interested in learning more about our organization feel free to contact Dr. Alice Olmstead (email@example.com) or the SWiP president Ali Nichols (firstname.lastname@example.org), or come to one of our events.

 To join our Facebook group go to https://www.facebook.com/groups/SWiP.TXST/

 Society of Physics Students

 We now have a currently active Texas State Society of Physics Students chapter.
 Meetings are held on Thursdays from 5:00 to 6:00pm in either RFM 3223 or 3241.
 Contact Dr. Donnelly (email@example.com) for more information.
 (There is also a national Society of Physics Students.)
 The group holds weekly meetings, participates in local physics conferences, performs demonstrations at local schools and educational events and generally has a geeky good time.

 The Society of Physics Students (SPS) is a professional association explicitly designed for students.
 Membership, through collegiate chapters, is open to anyone interested in physics.
 The only requirement for membership is that you be interested in physics.
 Besides physics majors, our members include majors in chemistry, computer science, engineering, geology, mathematics, medicine, and other fields.